-The Company nominated Kenji Hironaga as a Standing Audit & Supervisory Board Member for the following reasons: he has personality traits required of a Standing Audit & Supervisory Board Member such as high ethics and fairness.
-With his experience and business track records as General Manager of Human Resources Development Division of the Company and others, he has a high level of expertise in the labor and management control fields.
-Accordingly, he is expected to use his experience and knowledge to conduct audits as a Standing Audit & Supervisory Board Member.
+The Company nominated Kenji Hironaga as a Standing Audit & Supervisory Board Member in the belief that he has personality traits required of a Standing Audit & Supervisory Board Member such as high ethics and fairness and possesses extensive expertise in the labor and business management fields based on his experience and business track records as General Manager of Human Resources Development Division of the Company and others and that he will utilize his accumulated experience and insights for audits as he has been engaged in appropriate audits of the Company as a Standing Audit & Supervisory Board Member since taking office as a Standing Audit & Supervisory Board Member.

-Tomomi Yatsu (Outside Audit & Supervisory Board Member, Independent Outside Officer) The Company nominated Tomomi Yatsu as an Outside Audit & Supervisory Board Member in the belief that she will utilize her significant expertise as an attorney and a certified public accountant as well as her ample knowledge and experience as an outside officer for a corporation in performing her duties as one of the Company's Audit & Supervisory Board Members (Outside).
-She meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of her designation as an Outside Officer.
-Masahiko Ikaga (Outside Audit & Supervisory Board Member, Independent Outside Officer) The Company nominated Masahiko Ikaga as an Outside Audit & Supervisory Board Member in the belief that he will utilize his significant expertise as a certified public accountant, as well as his ample knowledge and experience as a company executive and an outside officer for a corporation, in performing his duties as one of the Company's Audit & Supervisory Board Members (Outside).
+Junzo Saitoh (Audit & Supervisory Board Member)

+The Company nominated Junzo Saito as a Standing Audit & Supervisory Board Member in the belief that he, who took office as Executive Officer of the Company in 2015, has personality traits required of a Standing Audit & Supervisory Board Member such as high ethics and fairness and the he will utilize his accumulated experience and insights for audits with extensive expertise in the legal, human resource and business management fields.

+Masahiko Ikaga (Outside Audit & Supervisory Board Member, Independent Outside Officer)

+The Company nominated Masahiko Ikaga as an Outside Audit & Supervisory Board Member in the belief that he will utilize his significant expertise as a certified public accountant, as well as his ample knowledge and experience as a company executive and an outside officer for a corporation, in performing his duties as one of the Company's Audit & Supervisory Board Members (Outside).
 He meets the requirements for independence stipulated by the Tokyo Stock Exchange and the "Standards for Selecting Independent Outside Officers," and the Tokyo Stock Exchange has been duly notified of his designation as an Outside Officer.